abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 The probabilty that $X_2=b$ based on the condition that the measurement of $X_1=a$ is defined by the above conditional probability formula.
 In the numerator we have the probabilty for the specific case where $(X_1,X_2)=(a,b)$.
 In the denominator we have to sum the probability of $X_1=a$ and $X_2=c$ for each $c \in \Sigma_2$.

 When we see the example we will understand that the denominator is for the normalization.
-Here normalization means, If you sum the above computed probability for each classical state $b \in \Sigma_2$, then we will get the sum 1.
+Here normalization means, If you sum the above computed probability for each classical state $b \in \Sigma_2$, then we should get the sum 1.

 > What if denominator is 0?